Unwavering Pacemaker Implantation Surgery in Nagercoil

 Lead Dislodgement

-The leads that connect the pacemaker to the heart can be dislodged, which can cause the pacemaker to stop working properly.
+The leads connecting the pacemaker to the heart can be dislodged, causing the pacemaker to stop working properly.

 Pneumothorax